sydneykmoy/BTTAI_Lab5/README.md

-# 🏡 Airbnb Income Classification with Logistic Regression
+# 🏡 Airbnb Superhost Classification with Logistic Regression
 BTTAI Machine Learning Foundations Lab 5

 ## About The Project